AllenChen1997/heavy_ion_HW/README.md

 	.L my_draw.C
 	my_draw("data.txt")

-you will see the plot on scream and the saved data canvas.png.
+you will see the plot on screen and the saved data canvas.png.

 make sure the data is following the form.